ncf00003/LogisticsWebApplication/PrototypeWebApplication/ReadMeA5.md

 ><br> Make sure website is uniformly structured and uses all applicable APIs from Assignment 4:
 ><p> Structure is re-used from Assignment 2 so all pages have the same format.
 There should eventually be integration buttons so the Home Page has navigation to all user actions, since there are 6 Razor Pages and >multiple functions within many, it makes more sense to link these on the home page over the nav bar. </p>
 ><p>Made sure all CRUD opperations work plus figured out binary[] exception issue.</p>
+><strong> Note: All Database Updates need to be applied, files are located in SQL Folder as "UserEncryptDatabaseUpdate.sql" and "Shipments Update Assignment 4 NF.sql"</strong>

 # Individual Work
 ## Natalia Furmanek